-Ted Byrt is a company director with over 30 years experience in commerce, corporate governance and international business.
+Edward Byrt is a company director with over 30 years' experience in commerce, corporate governance and international business.
 He is a specialist strategic advisor for major development and infrastructure projects within Australia and offshore.

-Ted is a business advisor and Board member of several leading organisations in South Australia.
-He is Presiding Member of the Development Assessment Commission, Chairman of the China Cluster, The Australian Advanced Manufacturing Centre Pty Ltd and SMAC Technologies Pty Ltd, a Director of Treyo Leisure & Entertainment Ltd (ASX listed) and a Board member of the Aboriginal Foundation of South Australia Inc. He is also a member of the Company's Audit committee and has been a Director of Papyrus since 2004.
+Edward is a business advisor and Board member of several leading organisations in South Australia.
+He was until March 2015 Presiding Member of the Development Assessment Commission, he is Chairman of the China Cluster, The Australian Advanced Manufacturing Centre Pty Ltd, Red Chip Photonics Pty Ltd and Arkwright Technologies Pty Ltd, he was until December 2015 a Director of Treyo Leisure & Entertainment Ltd (ASX listed) and he is a Board member of the Aboriginal Foundation of South Australia Inc. He is also a member of the Company's Audit committee and has been a Director of Papyrus since 2004.